 The ODPP is an inclusive and progressive employer that is responsive to the needs and preferences of its workforce through its employment policies and practices.
 As an employer, we want to attract and retain good people.
 This means taking care of our employees.
-A rewarding and challenging career is just one of a number of benefits you will enjoy if you join our Office.
-We have a range of flexible and family friendly working policies including Worksharing, Shorter Working Year, Remote Working (operated on a 'blended' basis), etc.
+A rewarding and challenging career is one of a number of benefits you will enjoy if you join our Office.
+We have a range of flexible and family friendly working policies including Worksharing, Shorter Working Year, Remote Working (operated on a 'blended' basis), etc and a range of wellbeing initiatives.

-We are a learning organisation with a strong commitment to Continuous Professional Development.
-We offer a range of learning, development and knowledge sharing opportunities to enable this including in-house traineeships, third-level education and participation in cross-divisional and external working groups in the Criminal Justice Sector.
+We are a learning organisation with a strong commitment to Continuous Professional Development (CPD).
+We offer a range of learning, development and knowledge sharing opportunities to enable this including inhouse traineeships, third-level education and participation in cross-divisional and external working groups in the Criminal Justice Sector.